ChiaoThon/OCEANpub/README.md

 The `test_relu.cpp` in `tests/` folder is the ReLU from CrypTFlow2.

-The `test_reconv.cpp` in `tests/` folder is relu-convolution, with optimization, proposed in FIT.
+The `test_reluconv.cpp` in `tests/` folder is relu-convolution, with optimization, proposed in FIT.

 The `test_oceanpub.cpp` in `tests/` folder is relu-convolution of our proposed OCEAN.